uniment/MethodChains.jl/README.md

   end)
 ```

-Or, when constructing a chain that's not immediately called, a lambda is created:
+When constructing a chainlink, a function of `it` is created:
 ```julia
 julia> @macroexpand @mc {f, √(it - 1), g}
 :(MethodChainLink{Symbol("{f, √(it - 1), g}")}((it->begin